 This module introduces core research methods in media and communications, including research design, qualitative and quantitative methodologies and the logic informing particular research traditions and practices.
 Students are expected to become familiar with a wide range of research methods and current debates related to particular approaches.
 Based on applied exercises, students will broadly understand research principles and techniques and will be expected to develop expertise in selective quantitative and qualitative methods, as well as research design.
 This module aims to provide students with essential practical and theoretical skills so that they are able to develop and conduct accurate, original and high quality media and communications research.

 This module offers students the opportunity to expand their knowledge of practical elements of new media, with a particular focus on online platforms.
 Through the study of changes in the media landscape, students will learn about elements of interactivity, how society has changed with the introduction of new media and how online platforms and journalism and media roles have changed over time.

 Students will also learn about key theoretical models relating to digital engagement and their relevance in practical terms to working within a modern media environment.

 This module is designed to introduce students to practical and theoretical aspects of photojournalism.
 The module will develop the student’s skills and knowledge via taught techniques, practical assignments and class discussion.

 Ultimately the module will develop the student’s understanding of visual language and photographic representation in the context of shooting stories.
-The module will develop and build upon the student’s digital camera skills and introduce them to picture editing and the production of captions and keywords.
+The module will develop and build upon the student’s digital camera skills, introduce them to picture editing and the production of captions and keywords.

 Through the study of current and past photojournalists, students will be introduced to fundamental principles of ethics, law, copyright, codes of conduct and critical theory of photojournalism.
 Students will consider and critically analyse the impact of social media, user-generated content and citizen journalism on contemporary photojournalism.